yochannah/carpentries.org/pages/core-team-projects.md

 </details>

 ## Instructor Training Team
+<br> Team Lead: Karen Word
-<br> Karen Word · Kelly Barnes · Maneesha Sane · Talisha Sutton-Kennedy · Sher!
-Hurt
+<br> Team Members: Kelly Barnes · Maneesha Sane · Talisha Sutton-Kennedy

 Led by Karen Word, the Instructor Training Team manages our Instructor Training and Trainer Training programs and curricula and works closely with our Trainer community.
-The members of the Instructor Training Team are Talisha Sutton-Kennedy, Sher!
-Hurt, Maneesha Sane and Kelly Barnes.
+The members of the Instructor Training Team are Kelly Barnes, Maneesha Sane, and Talisha Sutton-Kennedy.
+Sher!
+Hurt previously served on this team.
 Some of the projects the Instructor Training Team has embarked on since January 2019 include: a workflow for offering a-la carte Instructor Trainings outside of our membership program.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>